Alma 42: God and Fairness, Part IV

 Everything has gone wrong due to an inherent flaw in a person, plan, or social order.
 And one of those inherently flawed components is you!

-In fairness, for much of history, the "everything is all about me" approach was adopted by believers and doubters as they used the scriptures to talk about other stuff, especially themselves.
+In fairness, for much of history, the "everything is all about us" approach was adopted by believers and doubters as they used the scriptures to talk about other stuff, especially themselves.
 The approach lends itself to fresh and thought-provoking dialog.
 It even lends itself to social and religious change!

 It also, unfortunately, lends itself to "since everything is relative and nobody can really know anything, you should believe about this passage what the 'expert' or 'proper' leader/authority/scholar/shouting person tells you to believe."